Laparoscopic Cholecystectomy

 Laparoscopic cholecystectomy (key-hole gallbladder removal) is an advanced key-hole surgery that is currently performed by the surgeons at Anderson Moores.
 The procedure is performed via a small 2.5-3cm incision just behind the umbilicus (this slightly bigger incision size is needed to allow extracting the diseased gallbladder from the abdomen) and additional one or two very small 5-10mm incision on either side of the abdomen.

-Patients with early mucocoele were historically treated medically due to concerns that open surgery is invasive and associated with a potential for serious complications.
-However, a conservative approach is not without risk because gallbladder mucocoele tends to progress and can lead to gallbladder rupture and subsequent life-threatening peritonitis.
+Patients with early mucocele were historically treated medically due to concerns that open surgery is invasive and associated with a potential for serious complications.
+However, a conservative approach is not without risk because gallbladder mucocele tends to progress and can lead to gallbladder rupture and subsequent life-threatening peritonitis.
 For this reason, active monitoring with frequent abdominal scans is often necessary.
 The availability of keyhole surgery for gallbladder removal provides a safe option with a reduced risk of complications such as pancreatitis and allows a more rapid recovery.

 Case selection is paramount and not all patients with gallbladder mucocoele are candidates for keyhole surgery.
 Emergency cases, cases with concern about impending gallbladder rupture and wall compromise as well as patients with significant increase of bilirubin and biliary duct distension/obstruction (who may need duct flushing via open surgery) are not suitable.
 Good candidates for laparoscopic cholecystectomy are cases that are elective, have early gallbladder mucocoele, no elevation or only mild elevation of bilirubin or cases with refractory bacterial cholecystitis.